Magnus Cathedral and the Kirkjubøur Village

 We didn’t know it back when we visited Kirkjubøur Village but the beautiful black wood house with red doors is the oldest still inhabited wooden houses of the world.
 Called Kirkjubøargarður, which means Yard of Kirkjubøur in Faroese, is the largest farm in the Faroe Islands and it has always been.
 The building dates back to the 11th century and it was the episcopal residence and seminary of the Diocese of the Faroe Islands since then.

-Today the farmhouse is a museum but people still live there as well.
-Occupied since 1550 by the same family, Kirkjubøargarður is home to the 17th generation of the Patursson Family.
-The farm is owned by the Faroese Government and the Patursson’s family lives there as tenants from generation to generation.
-According to tradition, the oldest son becomes King’s Farmer and its land is never divided between his sons.
+Today, the farmhouse is a museum, but people still live there.
+Occupied in 1550 by the same family, Kirkjubøargarður is home to the 17th generation of the Patterson Family.
+The Faroese government owns the farm, and the Patursson family lives there as tenants from generation to generation.

 On a normal day, you can visit the museum, get a coffee there and buy fresh mutton and beef directly from the farm.
 We didn’t see any of these things there and we blame the bad weather for that.
 But we did see one of the sheep that lives there.
 We believe it was deaf or else how could we get so close to it from its back as you can see on the pictures below?